-Smaller outlets also amplified Todaro and Rigano’s claims.
+Smaller outlets also amplified Todaro and Rigano’s claims, contributing to the confusion and further muddying the waters.
 On March 19, 2020, the same day that Rigano was featured on Tucker Carlson and Glenn Beck, The Tennessee Star, The Ohio Star, The Minnesota Sun, and The Michigan Star all circulated the Google document via online articles published by journalist Jason Reynolds.
 Though these publications all have the appearance of local news sites, Politico reported that they were actually created by Tea Party-connected conservative activists Michael Patrick Leahy, Steve Gill, and Christina Botteri.2 Despite this partisan mission, the sites advertise themselves as “unbiased,” “local news,” and “most reliable.”3 The viewership of these sites contributed to the spread of Todaro and Rigano’s campaign, where it was disguised as reliable and unbiased information.

 On social media, rumor sharing about hydroxychloroquine continued among prominent right-leaning individuals and groups.
 Charlie Kirk, the founder of Turning Point USA (a conservative non-profit organization), tweeted a video clip of the segment to his two million followers, encouraging, “RT If President @realDonaldTrump should immediately move to make this available.”4 A group of Republican billionaires, Job Creators Network, ran Facebook ads asking for signatures in a petition asking Trump to “CUT RED TAPE,” and making the drug available to COVID-19 patients.5